cdavernas/Photon/README.md

 #License

-Photon is licensed under the MIT license.
+Photon is licensed under the GNU GPL license.
 Refer to <b>docs/license.txt</b> for more information.

 #Forum